dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 * 2.13: Add `is` and `as` disambiguation tokens.
 * 2.14: Remove many disambiguation tokens.
 Allow instantiating function *objects* and *callable objects*.
 Mention forwarding constructors from mixin applications.
 * 2.15: Add section about constants and specify new rules about potentially constant and constant expressions of the form <code>e\<T<sub>1</sub>..T<sub>k</sub>></code>.
-* 2.16: Add one more kind of potential constant, type parameters,
+* 2.16: Add one more kind of potential constant, type parameters.